mathieucarbou/YaSolR/docs/manual.md

   This value is used to avoid switching the relay on and off too frequently.

 YaSolR supports 2 additional relays (Electromechanical or SSR, controlled with 3.3V DC) to control external loads, or to be connected to the A1 and A2 terminals of a power contactor.
-Relays can also be connected to the other resistance of the water tank (three-phase resistance) as described in the [recommendations to reduce harmonics and flickering](./overview#recommendations-to-reduce-harmonics-and-flickering), in order to improve the routing and reduce harmonics.
+Relays can also be connected to the other resistance of the water tank (three-phase resistance) as described in the [recommendations to reduce harmonics and flickering](overview.md#recommendations-to-reduce-harmonics-and-flickering), in order to improve the routing and reduce harmonics.
 You must use a SSR for that, because the relay will be switched on and off frequently.

-> ##### NOTE
->
+!!! note

-> Remember that the voltage is not dimmed: these are 2 normal relays {: .block-note }
+    Remember that the voltage is not dimmed: these are 2 normal relays

-> ##### WARNING
->
+!!! warning

-> Pay attention that there is little to no hysteresis on the relays.
+    Pay attention that there is little to no hysteresis on the relays.
-> So do not use the automatic feature to switch non-resistive loads such as pumps, electric vehicle chargers, etc.
+    So do not use the automatic feature to switch non-resistive loads such as pumps, electric vehicle chargers, etc.
-> If you need to switch other types of load in a more complex way with some hysteresis or other complex conditions, you can use the MQTT, REST API, Home Assistant or Jeedom to query the `Virtual Power` metric and execute an automation based on this value.
+    If you need to switch other types of load in a more complex way with some hysteresis or other complex conditions, you can use the MQTT, REST API, Home Assistant or Jeedom to query the `Virtual Power` metric and execute an automation based on this value.
-> The automation can then control the router relays remotely.
+    The automation can then control the router relays remotely.
 The relays need to be set in `Manual Control`.
-> Remember that these relays are not power contactors and should not be used to directly control high power loads like an Electric Vehicle charge, a pump, etc.
+    Remember that these relays are not power contactors and should not be used to directly control high power loads like an Electric Vehicle charge, a pump, etc.
-{: .block-warning }

 **Rules of Automatic Switching**